Quartz - Encyclopedia

 - Sugar : undeveloped gwindel with pseudo-parallelepiped shape.

-Among the classic scams, there natural quartz geodes painted in various colors.
-Inks generally do not support a shift in water or in acetone and this is enough to reveal the deception...
-These objects are usually sold at low prices.
+Among the classic scams we note the natural quartz geodes painted.
+The inks used generally do not hold, a passage in water or in acetone is enough to reveal the deception...
+These items are generally sold at low prices.

 Many Eastern European (Cavnic), Arkansas (USA) and Chinese smoky quartz are widely treated by irradiation to give them a smoky to black color.
 Radiation amorphizes (destroys) the crystal lattice of quartz, preventing light from passing through.
 Unfortunately, these treatments are rarely specified.